 Wedges – steel wedges, wood, and plastic wedges

 Hammer for wedges – 4lb hammer is good

 The chainsaw is the workhorse and I suggest at a minimum an 18” bar.
 A gas powered chainsaw is going to make your life easier.
 That’s basically going to be a Stihl or a Husqvarna.
 If you get into cutting larger trees a saw with a longer bar is a nice luxury but the price really goes up as the bar length gets longer.
-Additionally, larger saws put more wear on the body and really chew through gas, so I find myself using my smaller saw more often.
+Additionally, larger saws put more wear on the body and really chew through gas.
+For most things I find myself using my smaller 445 more often.

 Wood Turning Blanks from Different parts of a Tree